 - Improved appropriateness of opioid prescribing.

-- Improved clinical handover - communication general practitioners.
+- Improved clinical handover - communication to general practitioners.

 Summary of Royal Brisbane and Women's Hospital Experience